pw398/pw398.github.io/_posts/2025-05-28-MongoDB-via-MongoShell.md

 ### Get Count of Records Where <code>VisitDateTime</code> is Greater Than 5/20/2018

-We can use <code>countDocuments()</code> as we did to get the count of records in a collection, but apply a filter such as the one we used just above.
-Below, we see that about 2.45M records have a date greater than May 20.
+Above, we used <code>countDocuments()</code> to get the count of records in a collection.
+Below, we apply a filter such as the one we used just above, and find that about 2.45M records have a date greater than May 20.

 ```js
 db.clicks.countDocuments({